freebsd/poudriere/README.md

 FreeBSD.
 However, most people will find it useful to bulk build ports for FreeBSD.

-Its goals are to use modern facilities present in FreeBSD (as ZFS, jails), to be easy to use and to depend only on base.
+Its goals are to use modern facilities present in FreeBSD (such as ZFS, jails), to be easy to use and to depend only on base.

 Where is the documentation?